rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Except, I can point to examples in standard libraries of popular mainstream PLs or popular frameworks[^gotchas1].
 The issues come with no deprecation warning and, if documented, are considered a 'feature'.
 Are questions like "does a developer have a fighting chance of troubleshooting this feature?" even being asked?
-Gotchas often become mystery bugs and are resolved using workarounds.

 [^gotchas1]: Example of non-symmetric equals is `java.sql.Timestamp` used with `java.sql.Date` or `java.util.Date`, these remain used as standard JDBC mappings for DB columns, the usage will show no deprecation warning.  `[] !== []` and
 `[] != []` in JS (incidentally `[] == ""`), working in JS often feels like explosives engineering.